-The Policy explains how Council will collect, store, use and disclose personal information of individuals, how individuals can gain access to their personal information and correct inaccuracies and how an individual may complain about possible breaches of the Privacy and Data Protection Act 2014 and the Health Records Act 2001.
+The Policy explains how Council will collect, store, use and disclose personal information of individuals.
+It also advises the process of how individuals can gain access to their personal information, correct inaccuracies in the information collected and how an individual may complain about possible breaches of Privacy and Data Protection Act 2014 and the Health Records Act 2001.